Bikes on TTC vehicles

 Taking your bike on a TTC bus

-All TTC buses (except Wheel-Trans and Community Buses) have bike racks so you can bring your bike on your journey.
+All TTC buses (except Wheel-Trans and Community Buses) have bike racks on the front.
+E-bikes are not permitted on TTC bike racks due to their weight.

 Depending on the bus type, bike racks can hold one or two bikes.
 The racks are easy to load and unload, and are available on a first-come, first-served basis.
 You pay your regular fare and your bike rides for free.